 What is the Weighted Average Cost of Capital (WACC)?

-Weighted average cost of capital is the average rate of return a company is expected to pay to all of its shareholders who; which includes, debt holders, equity shareholders and preferred equity shareholders; who have a different rate of return each because of the pecking order and hence the difference in weighted average cost of capital.
+The weighted average cost of capital (WACC) is the average rate of return a company is expected to pay to all of its shareholders who include debt holders, equity shareholders, and preferred equity shareholders.
+WACC Formula = [Cost of Equity * % of Equity] + [Cost of Debt * % of Debt * (1-Tax Rate)]

 WACC is the weighted average of the cost of a company’s debt and the cost of its equity.
 Weighted Average Cost of Capital analysis assumes that capital markets (both debt and equity) in any given industry require returns commensurate with the perceived riskiness of their investments.
 But does WACC help the investors decide whether to invest in a company or not?

 To understand the Weighted Average Cost of Capital, let’s take a simple example.

 Suppose you want to start a small business!
 You go to the bank and ask that you need a loan to start off.
 A bank looks at your business plan and tells you that it will lend you the loan, but there is one thing that you need to do.
 Bank says that you need to pay 10% interest over and above the principal amount that you are borrowing.
 You agree, and the bank lends you the loan.